matatk/landmarks/README.md

     **Rule of thumb:** Use as few landmarks as possible, but ensure that all of the content on the page is within a landmark region.

 -   If you're using HTML 5 elements such as `<header>`, `<nav>`, `<main>` and others, then your page will inherit some landmarks automagically.
-However it can be really helpful to label them (especially if there's more than one of a landmark on a page, such as a separate site-wide and page-local `<nav>`).
+However it can be really helpful to label them (especially if there's more than one landmark of the same type on a page, such as a separate site-wide and page-local `<nav>`).
 The W3C documentation has all the details, but essentially you would use either the `aria-labelledby` or `aria-label` attribute.

-    **Rule of thumb:** If you've more than one type of landmark, then be sure to label them, so their purpose is clear.
+    **Rule of thumb:** If you've more than one landmark of the same type, then be sure to label them, so their purpose is clear.

 Development
 -----------